Email Marketing Terminology Guide

 CRM.
 Stands for customer relationship management.
 CRM is a system used to store contacts and information about customers.

 Double opt-in.
 After a user submits their info to be on an email list, an email is sent asking to confirm the subscription.
 Users who do not confirm are not put on the list.
-It’s a tactic used to keep your email list clean and full of engaged users.
+It’s a tactic to keep your email list clean and full of engaged users.

 Drag and drop email.
 Some email clients offer premade email blocks that you can manipulate to create an email without knowing HTML.